mraggi/FuzzyLogicEcology/README.md

 cmake
 ```

+Make sure you have a recent version of each.
+In particular, your `C++` compiler should have `C++14` support (gcc >= 5.2 and clang >= 3.9 should be fine), a recent version of eigen3 (at least 3.2) and a recent version of boost (at least 1.59).
+Let us know if we can help.

+We are in the process of making all this available as a web service.
+If you are interested, let us know.
+We'll work faster and we'll be more motivated if we see there is some interest.

-### Installing dependencies in debian/ubuntu/mint
+#### Installing dependencies in debian/ubuntu/mint
 For example, to install in debian/ubuntu, do `sudo apt-get install build-essentials libboost-all-dev cmake git eigen3`

-### Installing dependencies in arch/chakra/manjaro
+#### Installing dependencies in arch/chakra/manjaro
 In a terminal, type:
 `sudo pacman -S cmake boost git eigen3`

 ### Installing
-After the dependencies are satisfied, just do the usual:
+After the dependencies are satisfied, just do the usual cmake dance:
 ```bash
 	cd /path/to/wherever
 	git clone https://github.com/mraggi/FuzzyLogicEcology.git